The Perfect One Week Peru Itinerary for First Timers

 Is a week enough time for a trip to Peru?

 I do need to address this obvious question.
-And the answer is no. While you can still plan a good trip and have a great visit, a week is not nearly enough time to see Peru.
+And the answer is no. With one week you can still plan a good trip and have a great visit, but it is not remotely enough time to actually see Peru.

 Peru is huge (more than twice the size of France) and the cities, archaeological sites, natural areas, and major tourist attractions are spread all throughout the country.
 Distances between places are vast, flight connections are limited, and many destinations require time-consuming overland travel.